simonerom/depin-zk-test/README.md

-# Hello World for the RISC Zero zkVM
+#Benchmark RISC Zero zkVM for DePIN

 Welcome!
 This code is based on the `hello-world` example for the RISC Zero [zkVM]